Inside: How to teach counting – Is your child having trouble with counting objects? This is how I taught my 2-year-old

 Since recording the video, I created a few free printable options you can use for counting with your little one.
 Input your name and email below, and I’ll drop the download into your inbox!
-(By subscribing, you’ll also get our weekly email newsletter)
+(By subscribing, you’ll also get our email newsletter)

 Using These Printables

-The simplest way to teach one-to-one correspondence (the way I taught Arwyn) is by showing the objects moving from one concrete area to another.
+A simple way to teach one-to-one correspondence (the way I taught Arwyn) is by showing the objects moving from one concrete area to another.

 First, you need a group of objects.
 You can try counting cubes, counting bears, the glass stones that I use in the video, cotton balls, Cheerios… almost ANYTHING!
 It just needs to be small enough to fit on the spaces provided on the printable.

 Of course, be careful of choking hazards (I know you already know this).
 You know whether or not your child is ready for something like glass gems.